TV Tropes Needs Your Help

-- Slayers: The queen of Seyruun and the mother of Amelia and her older sister Gracia was murdered by an assassin that was after the latter princess.
-Gracia killed said assassin very messily, was extremely traumatised due to that, and left to learn of the world the next day under a nom de guerre, "Naga the Serpent," and would eventually meet Lina among other things.
-From the scant amount of times this is mentioned, Amelia is still rather sensitive about it.
+- Slayers: The queen of Seyruun and mother of Amelia and her older sister Gracia was murdered by an assassin that was after the latter princess.
+Gracia killed said assassin very messily, was extremely traumatized due to that, and left to learn of the world the next day under a nom de guerre, "Naga the Serpent", and would eventually meet Lina, among other things.
+From the scant number of times this is mentioned, Amelia is still rather sensitive about it.

 - Also, lots of characters like Neji, Hinata, Shino, etc., are shown to have fathers but no mothers.
 Hinata's mom was seen once in the anime in a picture, but not much more is mentioned.

 - Victorian Romance Emma, Richard Jones (William's father) has a portrait of his wife hanging in their mansion, but she is never mentioned except in recollections.
-Although in the second season, her whereabouts are revealed along with an explanation.
+In the second season, her whereabouts are revealed, along with an explanation.

 - Also, Anya's mother was turned into stone in the incident where Negi's hometown was destroyed.
 Alongside many other people.

-- The Elric brothers' mother, Trisha, is dead, so both boys tried to rectify the situation by attempting to bring her back to life through alchemy (with disastrous results), both basically become the parent to the other.
-Edward is also hostile to the notion of his father.
+- The Elric brothers' mother, Trisha, is dead, so—after they tried to rectify the situation by attempting to bring her back to life through alchemy, with disastrous results—both basically become the parent to the other.
+Edward is also hostile to any mention of his father.

-- Winry Rockbell is raised by her grandmother Pinaco after both parents were killed by Scar during the Ishval War.
+- Winry Rockbell was raised by her grandmother Pinako after both parents were killed by Scar during the Ishval War.

-- Scar's parents are killed by Kimblee when he attacks the area where Scar lives.
+- Scar's parents were killed by Kimblee when he attacked the area where Scar lived.